 Boarding associates the terminal with a store and makes it ready to accept payments.
 There are two steps:

-When we ship the terminals you ordered, we add them to the Inventory of your Customer Area.
+When we ship the terminals you ordered, we add them to the Inventory of your company account.
 From there, you can assign the terminals to the stores where they will be used.
-This is a required step for terminals that use a one-time password, and for any terminal that you want to use in a different store than it is currently associated with.
-In other cases, it is also possible to skip this step.
+In some cases it is possible to skip this step.

 Step 1: Assign the terminal to a store